 This is a basic Rosé, dry and refreshing with your typical strawberry and watermelon notes with a heavy shot of minerals at the finish.
 It’s not worth seeking out, but if you’re here and in the mood for Rosé, it’s certainly not a bad buy at five dollars, relatively speaking.

 The Cheesecake is a must-buy and you might attach a wine along with it if you’re in the mood.
-It may or may not be cheesy overkill to add the Trio, but you might consider trying both items.
+I like the Souffle too, but you may be disappointed by the portion.
 I probably wouldn’t on the Stroganoff, but the portion is large enough that even if you don’t love it, you shouldn’t feel too ripped off.
-This is a good stop this year.